 Wakefield wanted Wellington to be independent.
-But at the same time he needed British troops to defend it against Māori attack, a real prospect after a conflict on the Wairau plains in 1843.
+But at the same time he needed British troops to defend it against Māori attack, which seemed a real prospect after a conflict on the Wairau plains in 1843.
 Some Nelson settlers, led by Arthur Wakefield, had tried to take up land they believed they had purchased from the Ngāti Toa tribe in the Wairau Valley, Marlborough.
 Ngāti Toa disputed the deal, and resisted the takeover.
 In a confrontation four Māori and 22 Europeans were killed.
 Settlers urged Governor Robert FitzRoy (Hobson’s successor) to punish the tribe.
-But FitzRoy thought Ngāti Toa had been provoked, and refused.
+But FitzRoy thought Ngāti Toa had been provoked, and refused to do so.

 Tension between settlers and Māori grew.
-Following skirmishes in the Hutt Valley and at Pāuatahanui, Governor Grey, who replaced FitzRoy, boldly arrested Te Rauparaha in July 1846.
+Following skirmishes in the Hutt Valley and at Pāuatahanui, Governor George Grey, who replaced FitzRoy, boldly detained Te Rauparaha in July 1846.
 The following month his troops bombarded Te Rangihaeata’s pa at Battle Hill.
-After enduring the attack for several days – with the loss of nine people – Te Rangihaeata fled north.
+After thwarting the attack for several days, Te Rangihaeata retreated north.
 This ended Ngāti Toa resistance and allowed European settlement to spread.

 By the early 1850s the Māori population was dwindling, and some returned to tribal homelands in Taranaki.
-Others settled on reserve lands, such as Waiwhetū (Lower Hutt).
+Others settled on reserve lands, such as Waiwhetū in Lower Hutt.

 Grey was more successful than the New Zealand Company in keeping order in Wellington.
 Grappling with rising debts, the company collapsed in 1850.

 After government forces removed Ngāti Toa-aligned Māori in 1846, the Hutt Valley grew as a farming and horticultural district.
-Over the next few decades settlers cleared the forest and built townships at Upper Hutt, Lower Hutt and Petone.
+Over the next few decades settlers cleared the forest and built townships at Lower Hutt, Petone and Upper Hutt.